anegrin/GiUCAN/docs/index.md

 To view messages on the dashboard just keep the cruise control RES button pressed for a couple of seconds, keep it pressed again to hide; you can use cruise control speed joystick to move across dashboard items (1 by 1 or 10 by 10 using "hard press").

-If ETM need to show something it will stay on the dashboard for a little bit ore than a second, then GiUCAN will display the item again.
+If ETM need to show something it will stay on the dashboard for a little bit more than a second, then GiUCAN will display the item again.

 If a DPF regeneration is about to start and it's not a "forced" one GiUCAN will fire a sound notification (seat belts alarm) and display the "DPF status" item on the dashboard (even if you haven't enabled messages by long press of RES button).

 ## USB behavior

 - SLCAN firmware setup board's USB as serial CDC so just connect it to your laptop to sniff CAN Bus messages
-- BHCAN firmware setup board's USB as storage CDC (read-only); currently not used, it will just contain a file named `giucan.ver` with the version of the firmware that initialized the filesystem
+- BHCAN firmware setup board's USB as storage CDC (read-only); currently not used, it will just contain a file named `giucan.ver` with the version of the firmware that initialized the file system
-- C1CAN firmware setup board's USB as storage CDC (read-write); it will just contain a file named `giucan.ver` with the version of the firmware that initialized the filesystem and user can store an optional `settings.ini` (see [Settings](#settings) paragraph)
+- C1CAN firmware setup board's USB as storage CDC (read-write); it will just contain a file named `giucan.ver` with the version of the firmware that initialized the file system and user can store an optional `settings.ini` (see [Settings](#settings) paragraph)

 ## Customization